Raphaël Enthoven: Career

 He is the adviser to the editor of Philosophie Magazine, where he holds the "Meaning and life", it is still in production at France Culture.
 Having dealt with the Appointment Policy, in partnership with the magazine L'Express, he has become an everyday icon in the new program schedule for France Culture in 2008-2009 by bringing to life the show The new paths of knowledge Monday to Friday at 17h.

-Since October 2008, he has produced the show Philosophy broadcast on Sunday at 1pm on Arte.
+Since October 2008, he has produced the show Philosophy broadcast on Sunday at 1 pm on Arte.
 He read Marcel Proust in Les Intermittences du cœur and Albertine endormie, with Karol Beffa as pianist.

+A fictionalised version of Enthoven appears under the name Taillevent in the 2024 satirical novel Les derniers jours du Parti socialiste by Aurélien Bellanger.